I didn’t have kids yet while my friend was already going through a divorce. In the evening, she would end a bedtime story to her daughter saying:

 - Growing up hurts, it’s normal to have a desire to escape.
 But that’s not the solution – the escape is usually called drugs or alcohol, and they don’t solve problems.

 - Don’t look for love to make you happy forever.
 Because it won’t.
+And unrequited love can even make you a better person.

 - Learn how to accept your negative feelings.
 Many adults still don’t know this (look at how the life coaching industry is blossoming).